French Navy: Seamen

 Seamen must be at least 17 but no more than 30 years old, with no minimum level of schooling.

-Petty Officers
+Petty officers

 Petty officers must be at least 17 but no more than 30 years old, with at least a high school diploma giving access to university studies.

-Petty Officer Candidate begin training with five months at the Petty Officer School of Maistrance at Brest.
+Petty officer candidates begin training with five months at the Petty Officer School of Maistrance at Brest.

 Contract officers

 Contract officers serve on an initial eight-year contract, renewable up to 20 years.